erinpentecost/ErnSpellBooks/README.md

 ## Contributing

-Feel free to submit a PR to the [repo](https://github.com/erinpentecost/ErnSpellBooks) provided you certify that your contribution under the [Developer Certificate of Origin](https://developercertificate.org/).
+Feel free to submit a PR to the [repo](https://github.com/erinpentecost/ErnSpellBooks) provided you certify your contribution under the [Developer Certificate of Origin](https://developercertificate.org/).

 ### omwaddon
 The omwaddon contains these entries: